-If you think you would prefer to use canned peas instead of frozen, then simple drain and rinse the peas before use.
+If you think you would prefer to use canned peas instead of frozen, then simply drain and rinse the peas before use.
 Add them in at the end, just before serving.

-We also really enjoy our tuna noodles to have a crushed Ritz cracker crumb topping, so if you're looking for a great way to serve yours up, give it a try and see how you like it! 🙂
+We also really enjoy our tuna noodles with a crushed Ritz cracker crumb topping, so if you're looking for a great way to serve up your stovetop tuna casserole give it a try and see how you like it! 🙂

-traditionally, tuna noodle is a dish with noodles, cheese, cream of soups, tuna, and a veggie (usually peas) the toppings (if any) can vary from crushed potato chips to breadcrumbs.
-This dish is very simple with boxed macaroni and cheese, tuna, peas, and onion.
+Traditionally, tuna noodle is a dish with noodles, cheese, cream of soups, tuna, and a veggie (usually peas) the toppings (if any) can vary from crushed potato chips to breadcrumbs.
+This dish is very simple with boxed macaroni and cheese, tuna, cream of mushroom, peas, and onion.